symfony/symfony-docs/weblink.rst

 .. note::

-    Google Chrome provides a nice interface to debug HTTP/2 connections.
+    Google Chrome provides an interface to debug HTTP/2 connections.
     Open ``chrome://net-internals/#http2`` to start the tool.

 How does it works?
 ~~~~~~~~~~~~~~~~~~

-The WebLink component tracks Link HTTP headers to add to the response.
+The WebLink component tracks ``Link`` HTTP headers to add to the response.
 When using the ``preload()`` helper, a ``Link`` header
 with a `preload`_
 ``rel`` attribute is added to the response: